svo80/AutoReconR/doc/profiles.md

 possibly defined previously.
 By this, users can easily adapt existing profiles or add new ones according to their desires.

-Please note that in the example above, the *quick* profile in the `config/default/` directory would *always* be overwritten and never be executed.
+Please note that in the example above, the *quick* profile in the `config/default/` directory would *always* be overwritten and *never* be executed.
 To avoid this, the profile definition in the `config/default/custom` directory can be simply deleted.

 It is also possible copying the profile to an entirely new directory and specifying the alternative configuration path during startup as shown below.
-In this case, AutoReconR will also search the specified directory for other required configuration sections.
+In this case, AutoReconR will search the specified directory for other required configuration files as well.

 ```
-$ python3 autoreconr --config-dir=config/custom --profile=quick 10.11.1.5
+$ python3 autoreconr.py --config-dir=config/custom --profile=quick 10.11.1.5
 ```